d-shap/plex/README.md

 Container runs as non-root user.
 This user owns plex process and owns plex files.

+To run container next volumes should be mapped:
+* folder for configs
+* folder for metadata database
+* folder for media files
+* logs folder
+* backups folder

 ## Installation
 ### Installation from docker image
 1. Pull docker image.